kuyio/bloak/README.md

 **Note:** Assinging a `nil` or empty value to `admin_user` or `admin_password` will disable authentication for the admin routes of the engine.

+## The Admin Interface

+You can access the admin interface under the `/admin` sub-path of your engine mount, for example, if you mounted the engine at `/blog` the admin UI is available at `/blog/admin`.
+The Admin UI is secured by HTTP Basic Auth if both `admin_user` and `admin_password` are set in the `Bloak` configuration (see above).

+Within the admin UI, you can upload images for embedding within Blog posts, as well as write and manage Blog posts.

+## Writing Posts

+Post content can be written in GitHub-flavoured markdown syntax with a few custom Markdown tag extensions.
+Additionally we support `HTML` tags and `ERB` tags (see below).

+### Custom Markdown Tags

+The `Bloak` Engine includes a custom Markdown render, that introduces a number of additional tags beyond GitHub-flavoured Markdown.

+- `!! text` renders a danger alert box with icon and the text given in the paragraph
+- `!w text` renders a warning alert box with icon and the text given in the paragraph
+- `!i text` renders an info box with icon and the text given in the paragraph
+- `!q text` renders a quote box with icon and the text given in the paragraph
+- `!media[name]` inserts an Image (make sure to upload and name it) identified by its unique name
+- `!toc` or `!toc[label]` inserts a level-1 table of contents at this position, with an optional `label`

+### ERB Content

+The custom Markdown engine also supports `ERB` tags in the Markdown content.
+You can pass local variables (`assigns`) into the ERB template engine by passing a Hash to the `Bloak::Post.render()` method.

 ## Contributing

 Contribution directions go here.